 Aruba has some of the best restaurants in the Caribbean, specializing not only in native cuisine but also showing off Dutch influences and adept interpretations of seafood and grilled dishes from around the world.
 Here's a taste of what's cooking in Aruba!

 One of Aruba's newest and hippest restaurants, Pinchos has a unique outdoor setting suspended above the Caribbean Sea; rattan furniture and huge overstuffed pillows add to the laid-back ambience.
-The menu consists of everything from shrimp kabobs and burgers to ceviche and fish cakes.
+The menu consists of everything from conch fritters and filet mignon to ceviche and fish cakes.
 Located on the pier of the Surfside Marina, Pinchos is of one of the most beautiful (and popular) spots to watch sunsets in Aruba.